 Getting around Costa Rica is a big concern for travelers especially for those who are here for a short period of time and on a budget.
 Without an efficient transportation system and adequate infrastructure, traveling in Costa Rica can be a bit of a headache.
 It seems like it’s either super expensive or takes forever.

 But don’t fret!
 Plenty of travelers have found a way to get around Costa Rica that fits with their travel style.
 In this article I’m going to outline the different ways and their cost and efficiency.
 You can also find our Costa Rica transportation discounts too!

-Click on the section to skip to the type of transportation in Costa Rica.
+Click on the section to skip to it.

-Shared/Private Shuttles and Private Transportation in Costa Rica
+Shared and Private Transportation in Costa Rica: Shuttles

-Here are some things you should know about booking a shuttle in Costa Rica.
+Here are some things to know about booking a shuttle in Costa Rica.

 - There are private and shared shuttles.
 Shared usually have up to 10-15 passengers depending on the company.

 - Private shuttles are more expensive but this is the best option for groups of 4 or more.

 - Private shuttles can pick you up directly at the airport, take you directly to your Airbnb and stop anywhere along the way.
 Shared shuttles can’t.

 - On the other hand, shared is excellent for solo travelers who don’t want to take the bus.